laurentnoireterre/py-aws-lambda-image-reco/README.md

    - Layers:
      - Add the Tensorflow-Kera-Pillow layer using this ARN `arn:aws:lambda:us-east-1:347034527139:layer:tf_keras_pillow:3` (see details https://github.com/antonpaquin/Tensorflow-Lambda-Layer)
+   - Environment variables:
+     - Add an environment variable named `snsTopicArn` and containing the SNS topic ARN where to post the recognition result

 Deploy the function code by uploading the zip package.

-To trigger the function, just upload an image in the S3 bucket configured within the function
+To trigger the function, just upload an image in the S3 bucket configured within the function You can use the `test-sample.json`file to test the function.